 Wetlands also help control erosion.
-Just like a sponge, wetlands soak up and hold large amounts of flood water and stormwater runoff, gradually releasing the water over time.
+Just like a sponge, wetlands soak up and hold large amounts of flood water and stormwater runoff, releasing the water slowly over time.
 Wetlands along the edges of streams, creeks, rivers and the Bay stabilize shorelines and protect properties from floods and wave action.

 Wetlands are especially important in our cities, towns and suburbs, where development and impervious surfaces increase the rate and volume of polluted stormwater runoff.